UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_14.md

                 )
 ```

+Notes:

+Let’s try to understand what happened.

-  - The identifing column and the columns we wanted to keep are
+  - The identifying column and the columns we wanted to keep, are
-    specified in the `id_vars` argument
+    specified in the `id_vars` argument.
   - the columns `calories` and `protein` are called in `value_vars` and
     melted down into a single column named `nutrition`.
   - We named the new column using the argument `var_name`.